raystack/compass/docs/docs/introduction.md

 Organizational teams face the challenge of finding the right data from various sources for their analysis and decision-making needs.
 A lack of transparency about the flow of data within the organization can lead to problems when it comes to updating or discarding outdated data.

 Manual methods for tracking the dependencies of data are time-consuming and subject to human error or oversight as it depends on mapping of the movement of data in the organisation on knowledge in people's head.
-Huge code volume, rate of change and complexity in manually examinig the data changes make the process unsustainable.
-In addition, fixing a breaking change in production is more expensive and critical than identifying it in implementation phase.
+Huge code volume, rate of change and complexity in manually examning the data changes make the process unsustainable.
-Additionally, organizations may struggle to locate the most relevant data from the massive amounts stored in their data stores.
+In addition, organizations may struggle to locate the most relevant data from the massive amounts stored in their data stores.
 The longer it takes for users to find the business data they need, the less productive they are.

 To address these challenges, Compass was designed as a data discovery and search tool for organizations.
 It provides comprehensive asset-listing and search capabilities to enhance user productivity.
 Organizing the data assets using Compass allows the data professionals to collect, access, and enrich metadata to support data discovery and governance.
 The data lineage information provided by Compass also helps organizations meet compliance requirements by offering a clear record of the movement of sensitive data.
-Identify and star the most important data asset using Compass, and safely delete when you don’t need.
+Using Compass one can identify and star the most relevant data assets, and safely delete when you don’t need.

-## How does it work?

 ## Key Features